12 Competencies Every Manager Should Master

 6. Interviewing Skills

-Having the ability to identify the right person for open positions helps to ensure the organization secures the best talent for the job.
+Identifying the right person for open positions helps ensure that the organization secures the best talent for the job.

 Leaders and managers need to have basic interviewing skills.
 This includes: